Barbara Lake Lithium Property

 The Property is in the vicinity (within 5-10 kilometers) of Rock Teck Lithium’s Georgia Lake property.

 Rock Tech Lithium has released a PEA with the results including an after-tax NPV of $210-million and an after-tax IRR of 48.1%.
 The company also released an NI 43-101 compliant resource estimate that resulted in a measured resource of 1.89 million tonnes grading 1.04% Li2O, an indicated resource of 4.68 million tonnes grading 1.00% Li2O and an inferred resource of 6.72 million tonnes grading 1.16% Li2O*

 (Source: https://www.rocktechlithium.com/).
 Other Juniors in the area include Ultra Resources Inc. and International Lithium Inc. (* See note below)

 (*Note) Cautionary Statement: Specific details on this page regarding peer results including reference to grade and resource information are taken from publicly available sources which are identified in the text.
 The Company has not been able to independently verify the information contained herein.
-The information is not represented as indicative of the mineralization on the Barbra Lake Property but has been made available for regional research purposes.
-See our note regarding Historic Resources on page 22.
+The information is not represented as indicative of the mineralization on the Barbara Lake Property but has been made available for regional research purposes.

 Geology and lithium deposits of this area are described in Geological Report No. 31, Georgia Lake Area by E.G. Pye, published by the Ontario Department of Mines during 1965, and other publications available with the Ministry of Northern Development and Mines (MNDM Ontario) online database.